 Facilities available to publishing students include a purpose-built Apple Macintosh IT suite with an interactive whiteboard and sound and video projection.
 All students have the opportunity to learn and use professional software such as Adobe Creative Suite which includes InDesign, Acrobat, Photoshop and other software used for digital production.
 These technologies are taught in workshops and assessment for some modules involves producing course work using these programmes.

 The library carries a comprehensive and up-to-date collection of books, journals and electronic resources relating to publishing.
 Students have access to many databases including Book Facts Online, the Bookseller, Business Source Complete, Fame, Global Publishing Information Reports, Logos, Mintel and Nielsen Bookscan.

 The library also includes a number of special collections of relevance to publishing students and researchers such as The Booker Prize Archive, André Deutsch Collection, Publishing in Africa Collection and the Book Design Collection.

-Study trips and book fairs are a key part of the courses, and each year students attend the Frankfurt, Bologna and London Book Fairs.
+Study trips and book fairs are a key part of the courses, and each year students attend the Frankfurt, Bologna, London, and Beijing International Book Fairs.
+These trips are optional and the cost is not included in tuition fees.
 These trips are optional and the cost is not included in tuition fees.
 Further links with the contemporary publishing industry are available such as opportunities to volunteer at the Oxford Literary Festival, participate in Oxford Publishing Society (OPuS) meetings and attend seminars conducted by speakers from the industry.